m5stack/M5Cloud/README.md

 uart2.readinto(buf)  # read and store into the given buffer uart2.write('abc')   # write the 3 characters
 ```

+## Boot Modes
+### Safe boot
+After reset, if Button A is held, this will indicate the execution of main.py will be skipped.

+---

 M5stack firwmre is base on *MicroPython_ESP32_psRAM_LoBo* More docs:
 https://github.com/loboris/MicroPython_ESP32_psRAM_LoBo/wiki